Key Features to Compare Auditing Tools

 shading in [SDetective_Help.xls]Shaded!I37.)

-- Provides an effective, condensed view of a larger worksheet.
+- Includes a Map that provides an effective, condensed view of a larger worksheet.

 Many models have more columns than can be displayed at once, even with